imthesk01/ShopBridge/README.md

 # Shopbridge

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0,
+and responsive behavior is added with bootstrap version 4.3.2.
+Admin Table is created by Angular material with Sorting listed products, Pagination and searching specific product.

+Email id and password minimum of 6 character is required to login. login email id is stored in browser session storage. login page with route you to the admin page using Angular router. similarly after logining out, user will be logout to signin page.

+All the listed product data are fetch from "https://fakestoreapi.com/products" Angular http CLient is used to fetch, add and update list.

+Check the live page - **https://imthesk01.github.io/ShopBridge/**

-## Development server
+## Development server on your local system

+Run 'npm install' command to install all the dependenct.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.